Weeding Out the Good from the Questionable

 Be Wary of Flat Rate Tech Support Fee Structures

-Flat rate fees sound convenient because you know exactly how much to budget each month for your small business’s tech support.
+Flat rate fees sound convenient because you know exactly how much to budget each month for your business’s tech support.
 Before accepting any flat rate agreement, review how much support you currently use.
 Paying a flat rate for a specified number of hours of support a month is fine if you historically use that many hours.
 But, if you use a fraction of the allotted hours, then you will pay for more time than you need for support you aren’t using.

 Flat rate fees often don’t cover every problem.
 Ask flat rate tech support companies to be upfront about any hidden fees.
 Like the airlines’ baggage fees, etc., surprise fees add up fast.
 It might cost you more if your tech support issue requires after-hours work or takes longer than an hour to solve.
-If your small business’s tech problem doesn’t fall within a certain scope, it can result in additional charges per incident.
+If your business’s tech problem doesn’t fall within a certain scope, it can result in additional charges per incident.

 Evaluate Whether a One-Man Shop is Big Enough for Your Small Business

 There are one-man tech support companies that know what they are doing, take good care of clients, and are easy to talk to in terms of techno lingo.
 But, everyone needs and deserves a vacation once in a while.
-What if your small business has a tech support problem that can’t wait until the technician is back?
+What if your business has a tech support problem that can’t wait until the technician is back?
 What about the flu?
 Or being busy with another client?

 Using one person to handle your tech support means having the expertise of one brain.
 The benefit of many includes having others to brainstorm with to solve problems.